Vine Street, Westminster

 The name seems to derive from the Vine public house, which existed in the 18th century and probably earlier, when the street was longer than it is now; the section that remains today was originally Little Vine Street.

-Vine Street was formerly best known for its police station, which came into existence with the creation of the Metropolitan Police in 1829 and remained (in rebuilt form) until the opening of West End Central police station on Savile Row in 1940.
-Shortly after this Vine Street’s name was changed to Piccadilly Place.
+Vine Street was formerly best known for its police station, which came into existence with the creation of the Metropolitan Police in 1829.

 It was to Vine Street police station, said to have been the busiest in the world, that the Marquess of Queensberry was taken in March 1895 to be charged with criminal libel against Oscar Wilde, thus setting in train the series of events that eventually led to Wilde’s imprisonment.
-In the stories of PG Wodehouse, delinquent toffs are usually carted off to Vine Street police station.

 Postal district: W1

-The text on this page is taken from Brewer’s Dictionary of London Phrase and Fable
+Most of the text on this page is taken from Brewer’s Dictionary of London Phrase and Fable